Household Cavalry Museum

 History, tourist information, and nearby accommodation

-The regiment has 2 roles; one ceremonial and one operational.
+The regiment has 2 roles; one purely ceremonial and one operational.
 Most people are familiar with the ceremonial role, for the regiment guards the monarch at state ceremonies across Britain, and forms part of royal pageantry for special occasions.
-But there is another, lesser=known role; the regiment serves in theatres of conflict as an armoured fighting unit, and takes part in international peacekeeping efforts and humanitarian aid.
+But there is another, lesser-known role; the regiment serves in theatres of conflict as an armoured fighting unit and takes part in international peacekeeping efforts and humanitarian aid.

-The museum is located in the iconic Horse Guards building in Whitehall.
+The Household Cavalry Museum is located in the iconic Horse Guards building in Whitehall.
 Hordes of tourists gather around the Whitehall facade of the building to gawk at Guards on duty and have their photo taken beside a mounted Guardsman.
-But if you walk through the Horse Guards to the Hyde Park side of the building and turn to your right, you'll find the rather subdued entrance to the museum, facing the parade ground.
+But if you walk through the Horse Guards to the St James Park side of the building and turn to your right, you'll find the rather understated entrance to the museum, facing the parade ground.